 A mitigating factor is one that may help to reduce the sentence you are given.
 This might include if you were suffering from mental health issues at the time of the offence, or if you were acting in response to fear or provocation.

 Sentences for attempted murder vary hugely depending on the facts of the case, and it is difficult to generalise.
 You should ask a solicitor for specialist advice on your case.
-The sentencing council is currently in the process of considering new guidelines for this offence, so more information may be available soon.

 This section explores the legal justifications to attempted murder.
 These fall into two categories: partial defences and complete defences.